• Skip to primary navigation

 • Follow the recipe instructions until it’s time to cover and slow-cook the roast.

-• At this point, cover the roast with a lid or aluminum foil and allow to roast for 3-4 hours or until the meat is starting to fall apart.
+• At this point, cover the roast with a lid or aluminum foil and allow to roast for 3-4 hours or until the internal temperature of the meat is between 190°F and 205°F.

 How to cook pot roast in a slow cooker: